ImageMagick v6 Examples --

 Add a Texture to an Image

-The Hardlight alpha compositing method provides a way to give an image a texture pattern.
+The Hardlight alpha compositing method or even any of the various Lighting Composition Methods provide ways to give an image a texture pattern.

 -tile -compose Hardlight photo_texture.jpg